Faculty Research Interests

 Shawn Burn

-Application of social psychology to social problems including sexism, racism, heterosexism, sexual violence, and environmental sustainability.
-Expertise in bystander intervention, women's and gender studies, environmental psychology, organizational psychology, and group dynamics.
+Application of social psychology to social problems, including racism, sexism, sexual assault, heterosexism, and environmental sustainability.
+Expertise in group dynamics and organizational psychology.

 Laura Cacciamani